Stone tool: Aboriginal Australian use

 Stone axes from 35,000 years ago are the earliest known use of a stone tool in Australia.
-Other stone tools varied in type and use among various Aboriginal Australian peoples, dependent on geographical regions and the type and structure of the tools varied among the different cultural and linguistic groups.
-The locations of the various artefacts, as well as whole geologic features, demarcated territorial and cultural boundaries of various linguistic and cultural groups' lands.
-They developed trade networks, and showed sophistication in working many different types of stone for many different uses, including as tools, food utensils and weapons, and modified their stone tools over the millennia to adapt to changing environments.
-Oral traditions carried the skills down through the ages.
+Other stone tools varied in type and use among Aboriginal Australian peoples, depending on geographical region, and their form and structure varied among different cultural and linguistic groups.
+The locations of the various artefacts, as well as whole geological features, demarcated the territorial and cultural boundaries of the lands of various linguistic and cultural groups.
+They developed trade networks and demonstrated sophistication in working many different types of stone for various uses, including tools, food utensils, and weapons, and modified their stone tools over the millennia to adapt to changing environments.
+Oral traditions passed down the skills through the ages.

 Complex stone tools were used by the Gunditjmara of western Victoria until relatively recently.
 Many examples are now held in museums.

 Flaked stone tools were made by extracting a sharp fragment of stone from a larger piece, called a core, by hitting it with a "hammerstone".
 Both the flakes and the hammerstones could be used as tools.
 The best types of stone for these tools are hard, brittle stones, rich in silica, such as quartzite, chert, flint, silcrete and quartz (the latter particularly in the Kimberleys of Western Australia).
 These were quarried from bedrock or collected as pebbles from watercourses and beaches, and often carried for long distances.
 The flake could be used immediately for cutting or scraping, but were sometimes modified in a process called reduction to sharpen or resharpen the flake.

-Across northern Australia, especially in Arnhem Land, the "Leilira blade", a rectangular stone flake shaped by striking quartzite or silcrete stone, was used as a spear tip and also as a knife, sometimes 30 cm long.
-Tasmania did not have spears or stone axes, but the peoples there used tools which were adapted to the climate and environment, such as the use of spongolite.
+Across northern Australia, especially in Arnhem Land, the "Leilira blade", a rectangular stone flake struck from quartzite or silcrete, was used as a spear tip and as a knife, sometimes 30 cm long.
+Tasmania did not have spears or stone axes, but the people there used tools adapted to the climate and environment, such as spongolite.
 In north-western Australia, "Kimberley point", a small triangular stone point, was created using kangaroo bone which had been shaped with stone into an awl, to make small serrations in the blade.

-Apart from being used as weapons and for cutting, grinding (grindstones), piercing and pounding, some stones, notably ochres, were used as pigment for painting.
+Apart from being used as weapons and for cutting, grinding (grindstones), piercing, and pounding, some stones, notably ochres, were used as pigment for painting.